 5 Tips to Making Hydration a Habit

-Because hydration is different for everyone, many health professions will refer to this “urine color chart.
-If your urine is light yellow, you’re probably drinking enough water.
+Because hydration is different for everyone, many health professionals refer to the urine color chart.
+If your urine is a light yellow, you’re drinking enough water.

 Unless you’re drinking seven or more cups of coffee, caffeinated tea or caffeinated soda per day, your daily cup of caffeine isn’t going to dehydrate you.

 Alcohol, on the other hand, has strong diuretic properties.
 It makes you urinate more often, which can lead to rapid dehydration.
 Limit your alcohol consumption to a drink or two with a couple of cups of water between each drink to stay hydrated.

 - Drink two large glasses of water first thing in the morning.